-The second floor of the Manchester Center mall in central Fresno will become 592 units of housing, according to Mayor Jerry Dyer.
+The second floor of the Manchester Center mall in central Fresno will become 592 units of housing.

-Dyer confirmed the long-rumored conversion during a speech Monday at the opening of a nearby senior center.
+Mayor Jerry Dyer confirmed the widely-rumored plans at a speech Monday opening up a senior center.

-For years, the second floor at Manchester Center has been bereft of retail businesses.
-It has been used mainly for classrooms and office spaces.
+For years, the second floor at Manchester Center has been bereft of retail space.
+It has been used mainly for classrooms and other office space.

-Neither City Hall nor the Manchester Center provided details about the project, such as when it may start, who is developing the housing, or how much it will cost.
+Neither City Hall nor the Manchester Center would provide any details of the project, such as when it may start, who is developing the project, or how much it may cost.